Quantifying the CMB Degeneracy Between the Matter Density and Hubble Constant in Current Experiments: Results and Fisher calculations

 Understanding the expected exponents for each data set within \lcdm\ is clearly important.
 While the different collaborations have shown that tests of \lcdm\ consistency based on, for example, $\chi^2$, are broadly passed, it seems plausible that the value of the $\Omega_m-H_0$ power-law exponent could be more sensitive to some particular type of systematic error, problem in the analysis, or some unexpected new physics.

 To estimate the expected power-law exponent for each data set, we use a Fisher analysis.
 This approach has been widely used for forecasting results of cosmological experiments because it is a computationally inexpensive way of calculating parameter uncertainties \citep[e.g.,][]{Heavens:2009,Verde:2010}.
 This is achieved by assuming that the measured data ($C_{\ell}$'s, or binned values $C_b$) respond linearly to small deviations in the underlying parameters $\theta$.
-For a Gaussian likelihood of the form
+For a Gaussian likelihood where the bandpower covariance matrix, $\mathbb{C}_{bb'}$, may be well-approximated as independent of cosmological parameters, the Fisher matrix is given by